-The Ministry of Defence will be facing questions from the Defence Select Committee regarding the cost of developing the new F35 fighter jet, Julian Lewis has stated in an interview.
+The Ministry of Defence will be facing questions from the Defence Select Committee regarding the cost of developing the new F35 fighter jet, Conservative MP Julian Lewis has said in an interview.

-is facing 'hundreds of millions of pounds in hidden costs' for the RAF's new generation warplane that will be unable to fly properly due to defence cuts, it has been reported.
+It's been reported that Britain is facing 'hundreds of millions of pounds in hidden costs' for its next-generation warplane, which will be unable to fly properly due to defence cuts.

 The Times says it has carried out an investigation which has identified a catalogue of problems with the US-built F-35B Lightning II Joint Strike Fighter.